Branded video content has become a must-have for business growth.

 You have someone on the cusp of hitting that “buy” button.
 You need that little something extra to get them over the line.

-Now’s the time to hit them with a product video.
+Now’s the time to introduce them to your product video marketing.

 This type of video works well on social media, as a paid ad, or as part of your email strategy (follow up abandoned carts with a branded video, for example).